On the proof of elimination of imaginaries in algebraically closed valued fields

 The proof in \cite{HHM} is long and technical, and we aim to give a more straightforward proof.
 Our proof is a variant of Hrushovski's shorter proof in \cite{udi}, except that our strategy for coding definable types is different---see \ref{sec:contribution}.
-We also give a slightly simpler proof that finite sets of modules can be coded in the geometric sorts---see \ref{sec:horror}.
+We also give a new proof that finite sets of modules can be coded in the geometric sorts---see \ref{sec:horror}.

-Obviously, we prove no new results.
+The proof of elimination of imaginaries given here aims to be more conceptual and less technical than previous proofs.
+We prove no new results.
 We include many details that are well-known at this point, for the sake of being self-contained.
-The proof of elimination of imaginaries given here is hopefully more conceptual than previous proofs.
-At any rate, it manages to do without internality, germs, unary codes, type-definable torsors, and upper triangular matrices.